-A variety of clubs and organizations associated with all the programs in the College of Osteopathic Medicine are available.
-Check out some of the interests below and consult the Student Handbook for a complete descriptions.
+A variety of clubs and organizations associated with all the programs in the Dr. Kiran C. Patel College of Osteopathic Medicine are available.
+Check out some of the interests below and consult the Student Handbook for complete descriptions.

 Need more guidance?
-The Office of Student Affairs can be found on the 4th Floor of the Terry Building in Room 1485.
+The Office of Student Affairs can be found on the fourth floor of the Terry Building in Room 1485.
 Please call (954) 262-1485 for more information.

 Addiction Medicine Club provides students with information on how to treat individuals with substance-related health conditions, as well as information on the bio-pyscho-social framework for persons with addiction.
 This club is also dedicated to increasing knowledge and awareness about the impaired physician, and provide information on the resources available for healthcare professionals struggling with substance abuse.

-NSU’s Disaster Medicine Club aims to educate future health professionals about the importance of disaster preparedness.
-The club is open to medical, dental, nursing, and physician assistant students.
-We promote awareness about preparing, planning, and implementing a plan in case of a natural or man-made disaster.
-We offer CERT classes which include first-aid training, fire safety, and light search and rescue.
+The Disaster Medicine Club aims to educate future health professionals about the importance of disaster preparedness.
+The club is open to medical, dental, nursing and physician assistant students.
+We promote awareness about preparing, planning and implementing a plan in case of a natural or manmade disaster.
+We offer CERT classes, which include first-aid training, fire safety and light search and rescue.
 Our members also participate in practice drills as volunteers in a mock disaster situation.
 AADM members aim to be prepared for any future disaster.

-NSU’s ACOEP Emergency Medicine Club is open to all health professions students interested in the Emergency Medicine field.
-The purpose of this club is to enhance students’ education and interest in Emergency Medicine.
+NSU’s ACOEP Emergency Medicine Club is open to all health professions students interested in the emergency medicine field.
+The club's purpose is to enhance students’ education and interest in emergency medicine.
 The club sponsors academic enrichment through mentorship programs, educational workshops, lecture series and clinical exposure.

-The NSUCOM Chapter of the Student Association of the ACOFP is open to all osteopathic medical students and offers a variety of benefits while providing opportunities to build a professional network and enhance leadership skills.
+The NSU chapter of the Student Association of the ACOFP is open to all osteopathic medical students and offers a variety of benefits while providing opportunities to build a professional network and enhance leadership skills.
 Members get access to OMT videos, webinars, COMLEX prep and an entire network of preceptors to help students along each step of their medical career.
-The NSUCOM Chapter of the SAACOFP is committed to highlighting the importance of disease prevention and health promotion in primary care through student activities, health promotion campaigns and community service.
+The NSU chapter of the SAACOFP is committed to highlighting the importance of disease prevention and health promotion in primary care through student activities, health promotion campaigns and community service.

-The American Medical Association (AMA) exists to advance the interests of physicians and their patients, to promote public health, and to lobby for legislation favorable to physicians and patients.
-Our AMA section at NSUCOM strives to give our students a leading voice for improving medical education and advocating for the future of medicine.
+The American Medical Association (AMA) exists to advance the interests of physicians and their patients, to promote public health and to lobby for legislation favorable to physicians and patients.
+Our AMA section strives to give our students a leading voice for improving medical education and advocating for the future of medicine.

 The American Medical Student Association (AMSA), with a half-century history of medical student activism, is the oldest and largest independent association of physicians-in-training in the United States.